 Go Ice Fishing

 We have to admit, we too were at first hesitant to stand in the cold to fish, but have no fear.
 It’s quite a warm and relaxing activity!
 We headed 15 minutes down the mountain to the quiet Heffley Lake with our knowledgable guide, Campbell Bryk.
 While summer is for fly fishing, winters in British Columbia are perfect for catching beautiful rainbow trout.
 No experience or gear needed, Campbell had everything we needed for a morning on the ice, even a thermos full of hot chocolate.
-We ended up catching three trout, with being two big enough to keep.
-We suggest letting Campbell help you clan your catch and either roasting it whole or pan-frying it into some of the freshest fish tacos you will ever taste.
+We ended up catching three trout, with two being big enough to keep.
+We suggest letting Campbell help you clean your catch and either roasting it whole or pan-frying it into some of the freshest fish tacos you will ever taste.
 The best part?
 Campbell is well versed in the history of the area and the best things to do in Sun Peaks, so your day of fishing will be filled with great conversation.
 More info here.

 Get Coffee at 5-Forty Cafe